brightsg/Dubrovnik/Readme.md

 The following project goals are outstanding:

 1. Generate automatic bindings for all types in mscorlib.dll.
 This is pretty well advanced.
+Some fixes to the core codegen are required.
+Some issues will be resolved by the postflight processor.
 1. Automatic generic method support in generated code.

 What's in the Bag?